 More than one dsrl:name-map can be associated with a particular element or attribute definition.
 Nametokens from multiple declarations are concatenated.
-Maps stored in an external resource that have been included using the schema's normal inclusion mechanism will provide the initial definitions for maps.
+Maps stored in an external resource that have been included using the schema's normal inclusion mechanism can provide the initial definitions for maps.
+Definitions provided within the document instance will override declarations made within the schema or any name maps associated with it.

-NOTE 5: Most schema languages require inclusions to be defined at the start of the schema.
+NOTE 6: Most schema languages require inclusions to be defined at the start of the schema.
 Where this is not the case included maps are added to the list in the order they are included.